jayeshbhadange/Assignment5_ML/README.md

 Does data augmentation help?
 Why or why not?
 -------------------------------------
 Yes, the data augmentation is helpful because the accuracy of the model increases by using it.
+Often to deal with the problem of limited data different transformations are apply  on the available data to synthesize new data.
+Data augmentation can be used to address both the requirements, the diversity of the training data, and the amount of data.
 Since we are using a dataset with a limited data, the data augmentation plays a crucial in improving the accuracy by introducing some variability into the data.

 Does it matter how many epochs you fine tune the model?
 Why or why not?
 ---------------------------------